fiznool/mobile-backbone-boilerplate/readme.md

 - From the project root folder, run `compass watch`.

-This will watch all files in `app/styles` and compile them to `assets/css`.
+This will watch all partials in `app/styles` and compile them to `assets/css/index.css`.

-*Remember to manually include each necessary CSS file in `assets/css/index.css`! `index.html` only references this CSS file, so any CSS needs to be `@import`ed here.*

 Images